The Stretch Factor of Hexagon-Delaunay Triangulations: Preliminaries

 Let $T$ be a subgraph of $\cE^P$.
 The length of a path in $T$ is the sum of the weights of the edges of the path and the distance $d_T(p,q)$ in $T$ between two points $p$ and $q$ is the length of the shortest path in $T$ between them. $T$ is a $t$-spanner for some constant $t>0$ if for every pair of points $p,q$ of $P$, $d_T(p,q) \leq t \cdot d_2(p,q)$.
 The constant $t$ is referred to as the {\em stretch factor} of $T$.

-We define a {\em family of spanners} to be a set of graphs $T^P$, one for every finite set $P$ of points in the plane, such that for some constant $t>0$, every $T^P$ is a $t$-spanner of $\cE^P$.
-We say that the stretch factor $t$ is exact or tight for the family (or that the worst case stretch factor is $t$) if for every $\epsilon > 0$ there exists a set of points $P$ such that $T^P$ is {\em not} a $(t-\epsilon)$-spanner of $\cE^P$.
+We define a {\em family of spanners} to be a set of graphs $T^P,$ one for every finite set $P$ of points in the plane, such that for some constant $t>0$, every $T^P$ is a $t$-spanner of $\cE^P$.
+We say that the stretch factor $t$ is exact (tight) for the family (or that the worst case stretch factor is $t$) if for every $\epsilon > 0$ there exists a set of points $P$ such that $T^P$ is {\em not} a $(t-\epsilon)$-spanner of $\cE^P$.

-The families of spanners we consider are a type of Delaunay triangulation on a set $P$ of points in the plane.
-A triangulation $T$ on $P$ is a $\ocircle$-Delaunay triangulation if no point of $P$ lies inside any {\em circle} circumscribing a triangle of $T$.
-(This definition assumes that points are in general position which in the case of $\ocircle$- Delaunay trinagulations means that no four points of $P$ are co-circular.)
+The families of spanners we consider are various types of Delaunay triangulations on a set $P$ of points in the plane.
+Given a set $P$ of points on the plane, we say that a convex, closed, simple curve in the plane is empty if it contains no point of $P$ in its interior.
+The $\ocircle$-Delaunay triangulation $T$ on $P$ is defined as follows: For every pair $u,v \in P$, $(u,v)$ is an edge of $T$ if and only if there is an empty {\em circle} passing through $u$ and $v$.
+(This definition assumes that points are in general position which in the case of $\ocircle$-Delaunay triangulations means that no four points of $P$ are co-circular.)
 If, in the definition, {\em circle} is replaced by {\em fixed-orientation square} (e.g., a square whose sides are axis-parallel) or by {\em fixed-orientation equilateral triangle} then different triangulations are obtained: the $\square$- and the $\triangle$-Delaunay triangulations.

-If, in the definition of $\ocircle$-Delaunay triangulation, we change {\em circle} to {\em fixed-orientation regular hexagon}, then a { \varhexagon}-Delaunay triangulation is obtained.
+If, in the definition of the $\ocircle$-Delaunay triangulation, we change {\em circle} to {\em fixed-orientation regular hexagon}, then a { \varhexagon}-Delaunay triangulation is obtained.
 In this paper we focus on such triangulations.
 While any fixed orientation of the hexagon is possible, we choose w.l.o.g. the orientation that has two sides of the hexagon parallel to the $y$-axis as shown in Fig.~\ref{fig:lower}-(a).
 In the remainder of the paper, {\em hexagon} will always refer to a regular hexagon with such an orientation.
-We find it useful to label the vertices of the hexagon N, NE, SE, S, SW, and NW, in clockwise order and starting with the top one.
-We also label the sides NE, E, SE, SW, W, and NW as shown in Fig.~\ref{fig:lower}-(a).
+We find it useful to label the vertices of the hexagon $N$, $E_N$, $E_S$, $S$, $W_S$, and $W_N$, in clockwise order and starting with the top one.
+We also label the sides $n_e$, $e$, $s_e$, $s_w$, $w$, and $n_w$ as shown in Fig.~\ref{fig:lower}-(a); we will sometimes refer to the $s_e$ and $s_w$ sides as the $s$ sides and to the $n_e$ and $n_w$ sides as the $n$ sides.